ome/action-ice/README.md

 This action is a [composite action](https://docs.github.com/en/actions/creating-actions/creating-a-composite-action) that will install on Ubuntu 22.04:
  - Java (default 11)
- - Python 3.10
+ - Python (default 3.10)
  - Ice 3.6.5
  - Ice Python binding

- The Java version can be passed as a parameter
+ The Java and Python versions can be passed as parameters.

  To use the action in a workflow: